krish14399/Semantic-data-processing-and-representation/README.md

 Presentation 1: Distributed Representations of Words and Phrases

 A presentation on the paper discussing the concept of distributed representations for words and phrases.
 We have presented the paper in the classroom.
-Just adding this point since we remember you saying that we'll get extra marks for presenting ;)
+Just adding this point since we remember you said that we'll get extra marks for presenting ;)

 Presentation 2: Irony Detection Using Transformers

-A Powerpoint presentation prepared for a paper titled Irony Detection using transformers.
+A PowerPoint presentation was prepared for a paper titled Irony Detection using transformers.
 While the opportunity to present in the class was missed, the presentation slides are included.

 4. Project on First Aid Chatbot